 Avoid applying nitrogen-rich fertilizer when your lawn is dormant

-Nitrogen as the major ingredient in fertilizers, contains growth stimulants which increase undesirable weed growth in dormancy.
-If your grass didn’t grow during the winter, don’t be concerned about wait till the spring to make your fertilizer application.
+Nitrogen, the major ingredient in fertilizers, contains growth stimulants that increase undesirable weed growth in dormancy.
+If your grass didn’t grow during the winter, don’t be concerned about waiting till the spring to make your fertilizer application.

 The best way to apply fertilizer